jasonzondor/vscode-dbt-runner/CONTRIBUTING.md

 - Uploads VSIX as an artifact (available for 30 days)

 **Release Workflow (`.github/workflows/release.yml`):**
-- Runs when you push a tag starting with `v` (e.g., `v0.1.0`)
+- Runs automatically on every push to `main`/`master`
-- Builds and packages the extension
-- Creates a GitHub release with the VSIX file attached
+- Uses semantic-release to determine if a release is needed
+- Automatically versions, tags, and publishes releases
-- Generates release notes automatically
+- Generates release notes from commit messages
+- Attaches VSIX file to GitHub Release

 ## Code Quality